Hand Rejuvenation | Hand and Arm Vein Removal

 Despite the fact that our hands spend a lot of time in the "driver's seat" wrapped around a steering wheel, few of us remember to put sunscreen on them.
 While hand creams and sunscreens are a good first line of defense, they are not enough.

 Unlike hand creams and sunscreens, rejuvenation treatments produce dramatic results by restoring the hands to a youthful appearance.
 The key to success in hand rejuvenation is to decide what anatomic features contribute to the aging look, decide which interventions are needed and in what sequence.
-Some of these interventions address the aging skin, while others restore volume and hide the wasted and skeletal look.
+Some of these interventions address the aging skin, while others restore volume or eliminate the unsightly veins to improve the wasted and skeletal look.

 ARMS AND HANDS BEFORE AND AFTER VEIN TREATMENT WITH SCLEROTHERPY